cah-jack-bennett/ec-ajb-notes/20221201-concurrent-fileload-and-insight-wmt.md

 * **2022-12-07**
   * Continue reviews of fileload and insight code for multi-database capability
   * Start trying out interactive commands in "B" set databases (MemberRepository and InsightProcess)
   * Notes for several new WOOF/GROWL card titles and descriptions (created the cards now; still need to populate the descriptions with cleaned up notes)
+* **2022-12-08**
+  * Finalize text of GROWL/WOOF cards for separate Walmart OutcomesIdentification and MemberRepository databases; present and review cards in Client Ops and EC Walmart Readiness meeting.
+  * Investigate CMJ, job location, code location, and other relevant parameters.
+  * Continue code reviews + experiments with `fileRepository-fileload` and `fileRepository-insightprocess` to add externally addressable databases.
+  * Rising concern about risks of migrations breaking for multiple repositories (fileload, insight, as well as `ec-data-resource` and several others).
+*  **2022-12-09**
+  * Adapt several cards in anticipation of the `ING03` dedicated host transition in place of the database split
+  * Evaluate what might be needed in terms of deployment (Jenkins, etc)
+  * Pivot code analysis to what would be needed to operate on a different host with the same database name(s) rather than the same host with different database names